FernandoDU14/Cobalt-Age/README.md

 You can use this mod freely in your modpacks, but please give credit to the original author and link back to this page.
 If you want to make a video about this mod, please also give credit and link back to this page.

+If you want to suggest a feature or report a bug, please open an issue on the GitHub repository.

 [![GitHub Repo](https://img.shields.io/badge/GitHub-Cobalt--Age-blue?style=for-the-badge&logo=github)](https://github.com/FernandoDU14/Cobalt-Age)